jose827corrza/pos-backend-app/README.md

 ## Migrations

+**IMPORTANT**

+Before deploying into PRD environment, from the laptop generate the migration appointing to the PRD DB.
+The second option (not good idea), download all the packages in the server and run the build:prod command.

 Several commands that will be used on this project.

 Generates a migration with the current status in the entities